USBridge/USBridge-Soft-Beta/README.md

 ## Download

-> No installer yet — just unzip and run.

 ### Client — control your machines from here

 | | Windows | macOS | Linux | Android |